Sebbestune/AcademicTheory/README.md

 # theory_and_writing
-Some of my more theoretic works and writings.
+Here you will find some of my more theoretic works and writings.
+For example works in:
+- Mathematics
+- Programming theory
+- Etc.